LionWeb-io/lionweb-server/README.md

 ```

 ## Status
-This repository is Work In Progress, currently:
+This server is Work In Progress, currently:
 - Changes in children: adding, removing, moving are supported
 - Changes of property values are supported
 - Changes of reference targets are supported
 - Changes of annotations are supported.
 - changes of order of containments, references and annotations are supported.

+This together is the full [Bulk API](https://lionweb.io/specification/bulk/repo-access-api.html) as defined in the LionWeb specification.

 ##  Main Packages